Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Combined_Introduction_Interim.md

 #### Primary goal: (i) Make the electronics modular, (ii) minimise the compromise to insulation, (iii) improve erognomics of door, and make CAD open-source

 Secondary objectives (only if primary satisfied):
-- implementing GPS tracking and data logging to external storage (as opposed to within Pi) on the electronics module
+- Implementing GPS tracking and data logging to external storage (as opposed to within Pi) on the electronics module
-- adapting the temperature prediction algorithm to account for the door open vs door closed
+- Adapting the temperature prediction algorithm to account for the door open vs door closed

 # Teamworking